The Best Places To See Autumn Leaves in Melbourne & Victoria 2025

 Williamstown Botanic Gardens, Williamstown

-Williamstown Botanic Gardens, one of Victoria's first public gardens, was founded in 1860.
-It’s historical, artistic, scientific (horticultural), and social value have led to their inclusion on the Victorian Heritage Register.
+Williamstown Botanic Gardens, one of Victoria's first public gardens, was founded in 1860 and its historical, artistic, horticultural, and social value have led to their inclusion on the Victorian Heritage Register.
 It features genuine Victorian and Edwardian designs and is one of Victoria's most original and undamaged botanic gardens.
 An exploration of the gardens after passing through the elaborate cast-iron gates reveals shrubbery, a pinetum (or plantation of pines), marble statues, a complicated network of paths, an ornamental lake, a formal palm walk, and rare and important plants.
 The majority of the park transforms into an incredible tapestry of crimson and amber leaves in autumn, and it’s a popular spot for photoshoots and wedding photos.
 For good reason too!
 Bring your camera if you want to capture some breathtaking images of the foliage!

 Where to See Autumn Leaves in Victoria